 President Karen L. Gould

-Dr. Karen L. Gould, the ninth president of Brooklyn College and first woman to hold the post, assumed office on Aug.
-15, 2009.
-Before coming to Brooklyn, she served as provost and senior vice president for academic affairs at California State University, Long Beach.
-As the chief academic officer of one of the most diverse public institutions in California, Gould was responsible for ensuring a high-quality educational experience for 36,000 students.
+Before coming to Brooklyn in 2009, President Gould served as provost and senior vice president for academic affairs at California State University, Long Beach.
 Previously, she served as dean of arts and sciences at the University of Cincinnati, dean of arts and letters at Old Dominion University, and held administrative and tenured faculty appointments at Bowling Green State University, Virginia Tech and Bucknell University.

 The Office of the Secretary